krizanact/Symfony/README.md

 ## Symfony

 Full stack project worked in symfony where PHP is used for database actions and JS for frontend part.
-Project is still not 100% finished in frontend part but I'll make updates soon.

 Required: